 Desktop review of architectural documentation, including fittings and fixtures schedules, photographs of the as-built facility, completed ACD inspection form and provide certification for issuing to ACD.

-Changing Places is a project that aims to raise awareness around Australia and across the world, about the need for full sized change tables and hoists in public toilets.
+Changing Places is a project that aims to raise awareness around Australia and across the world, about the need for full-sized change tables and hoists in public toilets.
 Changing Places began in the UK in 2005 and is made up of a group of organisations working together to support the rights of people that require a higher level of physical support when in the community.
 The group advocates for Changing Places facilities to be installed in all big public places so people everywhere, including people with disability, can enjoy their community.

 You may not know where to find a Changing Places facility – or even what they are.
-Changing Places facilities are accessible to people with a profound disability and they are very different to standard accessible toilets.
+Changing Places facilities are accessible to people with high support needs and they are very different from standard accessible toilets.
 Standard accessible toilets are suitable for people with disability who can independently use a toilet and can transfer themselves safely to and from their wheelchair.

-Changing Places facilities are provided for use by people with profound disability and their carer, or carers.
-This includes people with profound and multiple learning disabilities and other serious impairments such as muscular dystrophy, spinal injuries, acquired brain injury or multiple sclerosis.
+Changing Places facilities are provided for use by people with high physical support needs and their carer, or carers.
+This includes people with multiple learning disabilities and other serious impairments such as muscular dystrophy, spinal injuries, acquired brain injury or multiple sclerosis.

 Why are Changing Places facilities important?